 As part of your application for the Chopin Foundation Scholarship, you will need to submit an unedited video recording of the composer’s works as required for Years 1- 4, a statement describing your career goals and two recommendation letters written by piano teachers or professional pianists.

-The VSA International Young Soloists Award offers $2,500 young musicians who have disabilities.
+The VSA International Young Soloists Award offers a scholarship award for young musicians who have disabilities.

 You may be eligible for this award if you are between 14 and 25 years of age, and can play any musical instrument in any genre including rock, jazz, folk, classical, and more.